RISE OF THE PHARISEES

 northward is Sumeria; purple southward is Idumea).

 During the war of the Maccabees, the Hasadim (mainly Pharisee adherents) were responsible for carrying the fight to the Syrian armies, with the Sadducees either neutral or lending aid to the Greek Seleucid empire.
-After this long guerrilla war and the defeat of the Syrians, the Temple was restored, as well as a daily sacrifice as a religious practice.
-Judaism was preserved from the religious onslaught initiated by Antiochus Epiphanes (174–165 BC), which included the outlawing of Jewish celebrations and the worship of Zeus.
+After this long guerrilla war and the defeat of the Syrians, the Temple was restored, as was daily sacrifice.
+Judaism was preserved from the religious onslaught initiated by Antiochus Epiphanes (174–165 BC), which outlawed Jewish celebrations and emphasized the worship of Zeus.

-It is important to note that many Jews would have been caught in the middle of this conflict.
+Many Jews were caught in the middle of this religious conflict.
 Most of them would join the Pharisees.
 There are simple reasons for this.
 The Sadducees were a group of families, and to be a part of the Sadducaic priesthood would not be easy except through marriage or birth, although anyone could join the sect itself.
-They were religious and governmental aristocrats, exclusive, and not populist.
+Sadducees were religious and governmental aristocrats, exclusive, and not populist.

 However, the political and religious battle lines had been drawn.
 The Pharisees perceived themselves as those who had won the war, while the Sadducees had not harkened to the call of battle.
 It is not many years later that the son of Simon, John Hyrcanus, ruling from 135–105 BC, experienced success in further military exploits.
 When the Syrians were distracted by the attacking Medes from northwest Iran, Hyrcanus took this opportunity to capture Shechem (twenty-five miles northeast of Jericho) and other nearby cities.
 After entering Samaria he also entered Idumea and fought the Edomites.

-After these exploits the Jewish lands began to take on the look of a true kingdom––a kingdom united under one ruler which would become a force to be reckoned with.
+After these exploits, the Jewish lands began to look like a true kingdom—a kingdom united under one ruler who would become a force to be reckoned with.
 Judea was truly free once again!
 The elder son of John, Aristobulus, then takes control (104 BC) and unites the government into a kingdom.
-He produces a kingship with a line of the aristocracy, as opposed to religious leadership.
+He produces a kingship with a line of kingly aristocracy, as opposed to religious leadership.
 Temporary stability is established, however, beneath this order of government there remains turbulence, both political and religious.
-After the one year reign of Aristobulus follows another son of John Hyrcanus, Alexander Jannaeus, who formally aligns himself with the Sadducees.
+After the one-year reign of Aristobulus follows another son of John Hyrcanus, Alexander Jannaeus, who formally aligns himself with the Sadducees.
 It is Alexander who will not only become king but a high priest as well.
-This designation is unusual and is preferred only under rare circumstances.
+This duel designation is unusual and is preferred only under rare circumstances.

 Hasmonean Kingdom to 63 BC